ST:TNG #1—And Time Passed

 “Are there any more crackers?”
 She looked around him at the empty hors d’oeuvres tray on the table.
 “Wait, I have a better idea.
 Let’s go for a walk.”
 She pushed off from the divan, staggered a moment, then stood smiling down at him.

-“Perhaps you’re not as sober as you thought,” Picard grinned at her.
+“Perhaps you’re not as sober as I thought,” Picard grinned at her.
 “Are you quite sure you can manage?”

 “Quite.
 Are you coming?”